 Save the Trees

-If you work in an office or are a student, a good way to reduce your footprint may be by printing less.
-If printing is something you absolutely can’t avoid, think about using recycled paper and print on both sides.
+If you work in an office or are a student, printing less may be an excellent way to reduce your footprint.
+However, if printing is something you absolutely can’t avoid, think about using recycled paper and print on both sides.

 Nature has a great way of dealing with waste, and it’s time we get on board.
 By composting your food, you significantly reduce your waste.
-By composting we can think differently about waste and make sure that our actions are in touch with nature and her ways.
-To read more about the ‘how and what’ behind composting check our blog about waste reduction.
+In addition, by composting, we can think differently about waste and ensure that our actions are in touch with nature and its ways.
+Check our blog about waste reduction to read more about the ‘how and what’ behind composting.

-Remember, it’s not always about the things you have to stop doing.
+Remember, it’s not always about what you have to stop doing.
 Instead, think about the positive steps you can take towards a sustainable lifestyle.
 For example, think about the opportunities you can gain.
 A green life often means a healthier and more vibrant you.
 It means less stuff and more time for creating experiences.
-Go out there, take those positive steps forward, and have those important conversations.
+So go out there, take those positive steps forward, and have those critical conversations.